drwismer/metis_classification_module/writeups/project_writeup_genrify.md

 ### Communication

 I built an attractive web application and a slide deck with a cohesive theme.
-My slide deck can be viewed HERE.
+My slide deck can be viewed here: [part 1](https://github.com/drwismer/metis_classification_module/blob/main/writeups/genrify_slides_static_part_1.pdf), [part 2](https://github.com/drwismer/metis_classification_module/blob/main/writeups/genrify_slides_static_part_2.pdf).
 I also included a pre-recorded demo in my presentation.
-An extended video showing the full functionality of Genrify can be viewed on my YouTube CHANNEL.
+An extended video showing the full functionality of Genrify can be viewed on my [YouTube channel](https://www.youtube.com/watch?v=FcUZ94uZUzM&ab_channel=DavidWismer).
 See below for a screenshot of the Genrify landing page with the output from generating Spotify recommendations using the "edm" genre as a recommendation seed.

 <img src='../notebook_images/web_app.png'>